AHomoudi/AHomoudi/README.md

 ### :man_technologist: &nbsp;About Me :
 <!---I'm a Civil Engineer who got lost in a construction site and landed on Cloud 9 (i.e. Atmospheric Science): -->

-- 🔭 I'm Ahmed Homoudi, and I'm interested in tropical and sub-tropical climates, particularly convective precipitation.
+- 🔭 I'm Ahmed Homoudi, and I am interested in tropical and sub-tropical climates, particularly convective precipitation.
 - 🌱 As well as climate modelling, supercomputers, algorithms and their computational complexity.
 ---